Trafficking Risk in Sub-Saharan African Supply Chains

 LEVEL OF NATIONAL ECONOMIC DEVELOPMENT

-Swaziland scored in the low human development category, per the UN Human Development Index, with a rank of 148 out of 188 countries.[39]
-The HDI is 0.541, but when adjusted for inequality, the HDI falls to 0.361, a loss of 33.3 percent due to inequality.[40]
+Eswatini scored in the medium human development category, per the 2021 UN Human Development Index, with a rank of 141 out of 188 countries in 2021.
+[55] The country’s HDI score was 0.597, but when adjusted for inequality, HDI falls to 0.424, a loss of 27.0 percent due to inequality.[56]
+Per capita income has fluctuated over the past decade (as of 2021 it is 8 just under USD 4,000), but remains below its 2012 peak.[57]
+Political and social uncertainties, combined with poor agricultural yields, have hindered further GDP growth.[58]

 LEVEL AND EXTENT OF POVERTY

-According to the US Department of State Human Rights Report, 63 percent of the population lives below the poverty line.
-The most recent figures for the multidimensional poverty index (MPI) in Swaziland are from 2010, when 25.9 percent of the population (309,000 people) were multidimensionally poor while an additional 20.5 percent lived near multidimensional poverty (245,000 people).[41]
+According to the US Department of State 2022 Human Rights Report, 63 percent of the population lives below the poverty line.
+The most recent figures for the multidimensional poverty index (MPI) in Eswatini are from 2014, when 19.0 percent of the population were multidimensionally poor while an additional 20.9 percent lived near multidimensional poverty.[59]
+The World Bank estimates that just under 30 percent of Eswatini’s population earns under USD 2.15 a day.[60]
+Slow economic growth and a slight increase in inflation led to a slight increase in poverty during 2022.
+One in three Swazis are unemployed.[61]

 DEGREE OF GENDER INEQUALITY

 There are two types of land, Swazi Nation Land and Title Deed Land.
-Although Swazi Nation Land can be accessed free of charge through the traditional kukhonta system from the chief of the area, women must do so through a male relative.[44]
-However, there is an emerging practice in which chiefs circumvent traditional rules and allocate land to women if a male figure is not available as a result of the HIV/AIDs epidemic and an increase in female-headed households.[45]
+Although Swazi Nation Land can be accessed free of charge through the traditional kukhonta system from the chief of the area, women must do so through a male relative.[65]
+However, there is an emerging practice in which chiefs circumvent traditional rules and allocate land to women if a male figure is not available due to the HIV/AIDs epidemic and an increase in female-headed households.[66]

 LANDLESSNESS AND DISPOSSESSION